-Mum shares 'kisses' jumper hack to help ease daughter back into school
+Mum shares sweet 'kisses' jumper hack to help ease daughter back into school

 One mum has been praised for thinking outside the box as her daughter returns to school, and your kids might benefit from it as well.

-And while many will be excited to see their friends again, this can be a daunting time for some kids who have grown comfortable being with their parents on a daily basis.
+And while many will be excited to see friends and teachers again, it can be a daunting time for some kids who have grown comfortable being with their parents and siblings throughout the lockdowns and the holidays.

 The mum shared her hack on Facebook group Family Lockdown Tips & Ideas group back in September 2020 amid the worst of the pandemic, and received a lot of praise from fellow parents.

-She explained that her daughter has a hard time saying goodbye before going into school, and because she can no longer take in toys or her 'comfort scarf' because of COVID-19, she had to get creative with ways to support her.
+She explained, at the time, that her daughter has a hard time saying goodbye before going into school, and because she can no longer take in toys or her 'comfort scarf' because of COVID-19, she had to get creative with ways to support her.

 This is why she has been sowing 'kisses' on the arm of her daughters jumper.